 Artistic Director Columbus Ohio Discovery Ensemble

 Early Music in Columbus is a concert series dedicated to music of the Medieval, Renaissance, and Baroque eras.
-The very finest early music ensembles from around the world have appeared on the series including Apollo’s Fire, Stile Antico, Anonymous IV, The Flanders Recorder Quartet, Paul O’Dette, Julianne Baird, and many others.
-For tickets and information, please visit our website:
+The very finest early music ensembles from around the world have appeared on the series, including Apollo’s Fire, Stile Antico, Anonymous IV, The Flanders Recorder Quartet, Paul O’Dette, Julianne Baird, and many others.
+For tickets and information, please visit earlymusicincolumbus.org.

-Chamber Brews connects audiences with killer musicians by hosting events combining chamber music and conversation.
-We share music in a relaxed atmosphere by performing movements of larger works interspersed with discussion, providing context, sharing the musician’s perspective, and connecting themes in order to encourage meaningful dialogue between performers and audience.
-In 2018, Chamber Brews commissioned four new works by composers in the Central Ohio region made possible by the Greater Columbus Arts Council, The Johnstone Fund for New Music, and the Ohio State University, and our mission is to continue to impact chamber music in Columbus, OH by promoting new works.
+Chamber Brews connects audiences with musicians by hosting events combining chamber music and conversation.
+They share music in a relaxed atmosphere by performing movements of larger works interspersed with discussion, providing context, sharing the musician’s perspective, and connecting themes in order to encourage meaningful dialogue between performers and audience.
+In 2018, Chamber Brews commissioned four new works by composers in the Central Ohio region made possible by the Greater Columbus Arts Council, The Johnstone Fund for New Music, and The Ohio State University.
+Chamber Brews’ mission is to continue to impact chamber music in Columbus, Ohio by promoting new works.

 Devin Copfer // Director, Performer and Presenter (email@example.com)